Faculty and Staff

 Jared Meyer is a sixth-generation California native and had never lived anywhere else before moving his family to Louisville in 2013 to work at Immaculata.
-Mr. Meyer was first acquainted with old books and dead languages at Kolbe Academy and decided to study them some more at UC Berkeley.
-At Immaculata he teaches Classics, Latin, and Media; he is also happy to put his fifteen years of filmmaking experience to good use as the in-house videographer.
-He, his wife, and their six (soon to be seven) children are thrilled to be a part of the Immaculata family.
+Mr. Meyer was first acquainted with old books and dead languages at Kolbe Academy in Napa, CA and continued those studies at UC Berkeley where he received a degree in English Literature.
+At Immaculata he teaches Classics, Latin, and Media; he is also able to put his fifteen years of filmmaking experience to good use as the in-house videographer.
+He, his wife, and their seven children are grateful to be part of the Immaculata family.